0mods/AlgoLib/README.md

-# ArmorUtils
+# AlgoLib

-How Use?
-Easy!
+This project is closed!
+See: [LiquidCore](https://github.com/0mods/LiquidCore)